collapsed-stacks/startups/questions/12314/duty-of-transfer-in-equity-contract.md

 - posted by: [Kev Price](https://stackexchange.com/users/1109274/kev-price) on 2017-03-14
 - score: 3

-<p>Drag along clauses are fairly standard in my experience. </p>
+Drag along clauses are fairly standard in my experience.

-<p>In my previous company we had drag along clause which meant that if people owning a combined 75% of the shares wanted to sell the company then everyone had to agree and go with the sale.</p>
+In my previous company we had drag along clause which meant that if people owning a combined 75% of the shares wanted to sell the company then everyone had to agree and go with the sale.

-<p>if you imagine a situation where such a clause did not exist then you could be in a situation where someone with 99% of the shares wanted to sell their company and someone owning 0.1% of the shares saying, "no" and it would stop the deal because they were not 'dragged along'</p>
+if you imagine a situation where such a clause did not exist then you could be in a situation where someone with 99% of the shares wanted to sell their company and someone owning 0.1% of the shares saying, "no" and it would stop the deal because they were not 'dragged along'

-<p>This clause is not something that I'd personally be concerned about</p>
+This clause is not something that I'd personally be concerned about